Tarun-015/365_days_coding/Day-37/README.md

-Language : c
+Language : C

 solving "PRIME NO." based question.

 And pattern question based on numbers

-Platform :: HackerRAnk
+Platform :: HackerRAnk.